earthcubeprojects-chords/chords/config.md

 From here enter the:
   - Project name
+  - DOI (optional)
   - Affiliation
   - Page title (e.g. what project you’re working on.
 Like Orcas, STORM, NCAR Portal, etc.)
   - Time zone
   - A short description of what your project is.
-This may use HTML Markup, if you haven’t used HTML markup or aren’t sure what it is, go to this link http://www.w3schools.com/html/html_intro.asp
+This may use HTML Markup, if you haven’t used HTML markup or aren’t sure what it is, go to [this link](http://www.w3schools.com/html/html_intro.asp)
-  - select security options
+  - Select security options

 Once you've entered all of that click **Save**.
 <br>
 <hr>